Catalina Flying Boats at Foynes

 John Raymond WOODCOCK R/87023 RCAF

-He was the son of Wells Henry and Elsie May Woodcock and that he
+He was the son of Wells Henry and Elsie May Woodcock and he had

-had infact been born in Swindon, England in the summer of
+been born in Swindon, England in the summer of 1921.
+The

-November 1941.
-Newspaper reports of the graduation list a
+1941.
+Newspaper reports of the graduation list a J R

 class.
 Earlier Saskatoon articles mention he